 Debt Trading Levels

 You'll almost always discuss where debt is trading (even if it's a private company, since large private company debt will usually be syndicated and trade on the secondary market, of course).
 In particular, you'll look to at least one area of the secured part of the capital structure (normally revolvers or term loans) and the lowest parts of the unsecured part of the capital structure (excluding mezz debt).

-If you have secured debt trading in the low-90s, but unsecured debt trading in the 70s, for example, this is a signal that the market is pricing in a restructuring event where the secured debt is, well, secure (properly collateralized) while the unsecured debt is likely to be heavily impaired (get only a modest amount in the event of a Chapter 11).
+If you have secured debt trading in the low-90s, but unsecured debt trading in the 60s, for example, this is a signal that the market is pricing in a restructuring event where the secured debt is, well, secure (properly collateralized or covered) while the unsecured debt is likely to be heavily impaired (get only a modest amount of recovery in the event of a Chapter 11).

-Conversely, if you have secured and unsecured debt trading in the 50s-70s that will signal the market doesn't anticipate an out-of-court restructuring is possible (since the company is too far gone and secured debtors are unlikely to want to roll the dice on some kind of debt or debt-for-equity exchange).
+Conversely, if you have secured and unsecured debt trading in the 50s-70s that may signal the market doesn't anticipate an out-of-court restructuring is possible (since the company is too far gone and secured debtors are unlikely to want to roll the dice on some kind of debt or debt-for-equity exchange).
 Instead, it's likely going to be a Chapter 11 in which even the secured debt is impaired (meaning unsecured debt will almost certainly receive nothing).

-On the other hand, if you have a company will large leverage ratios, lots of debt coming due, but yet secured and unsecured debt is trading in the 80s or 90s then the company is viewed as probably being able to roll their debt over.
+On the other hand, if you have a company will large leverage ratios, lots of debt coming due, but yet secured and unsecured debt are trading in the 90s then the company is viewed as probably being able to roll their debt over.
 The market just doesn't seem that concerned and isn't forecasting any kind of restructuring being needed.

 Debt trading levels can not tell you everything, but they can give you a directional sense of what restructuring outcomes the market is "pricing in".